mchmarny/preprocessd/README.md

 # preprocessd

-Simple example showing how to use Cloud Run to pre-process raw evens from sent from PubSub subscription and push the processed events into PubSub topic.
+Simple example showing how to use Cloud Run to pre-process raw evens from PubSub and publish them to new topic.
+This is potentially powerful because:

+* Write each one of the pre-processing steps in the most appropriate (or favorite) development language
+* Bring your own runtime (or even specific version of that runtime) or custom libraries
+* Dynamically scale up and down with your event load
+* Scale to 0, and don't pay anything, when there is nothing to process
+* Use granular access control using service account and policy bindings

 ## Event Source